-Interest rates remained at very low levels in 2010/11 and this has had an impact on the Authority reflected in the level of income received from investments.
+Interest rates remained at very low levels in 2010/11.
+This has had an impact on the Authority and is reflected in the level of income received from investments.

 In terms of borrowing the Council has a number of strategies for managing interest rate risk.
 The Council policy is to borrow at fixed rates from the PWLB thus obtaining certainty as to interest payable over the period of the loans.
 The Council, in conjunction with its treasury advisors, continually monitors the prevailing interest rates and the market forecasts.
-If there was a significant risk of a sharp rise in long and short term rates, then the portfolio position would be re-appraised with the likely action that fixed rate funding would be drawn whilst interest rates were still relatively cheap.
-If there was a significant risk of a sharp fall in long and short term rates then long term borrowings would be postponed, and any appropriate re-scheduling from fixed rate funding into short rate funding would be undertaken.
+If there was a significant risk of a sharp rise in long and short term rates, then the portfolio position would be re-appraised, with the likely action that fixed rate funding would be drawn whilst interest rates were still relatively cheap.
+If there was a significant risk of a sharp fall in long and short term rates then long term borrowings would be undertaken.

 Price Risk - The Council does not generally invest in equity shares but does have shares in a Local Authority Waste Disposal Company (LAWDC).
-The relevant activities have been internalised and the company is being wound up and has therefore been classified as an 'available for sale asset' and is shown at fair value in the Balance Sheet.
+The relevant activities have been internalised and the company is being wound up and has, therefore, been classified as an 'available for sale asset' and is shown at fair value in the Balance Sheet.
 A partial settlement payment for the fair value of the shares was received in 2008/09 and 2009/10 and the balance is expected in 2011/12.